Meeting Point: Florence Santa Maria Novella Rail Station 4.00 pm.

 experiences as an Englishwoman living in Italy and how she risked

 the Nazis.
-The Val D'Órcia is the Tuscan
+The Val D'Órcia is the Tuscan countryside of your

 Day Eight: Return by private bus to the Florence Rail Station arriving

 about 11.00 am.